aliroemhildt/overlook-hotel/README.md

 - copy the SSH address
 - run ```git clone [remote-address]``` in your terminal

-clone the api repo to your local machine (do NOT clone inside of the project repo)
+clone the [overlook api repo](https://github.com/turingschool-examples/overlook-api) to set up the local server:
 - follow this link to the api repo
 - copy the SSH address
 - run ```git clone [remote-address]``` in your terminal